 - Combine cucumber slices, korean chili flakes, minced garlic, maesil and sugar in a mixing bowl.
 Use a glove and gently message the seasoning into the cucumber.

 - Taste Oi Muchim.
-Can add some sea salt here if needed.
+Salt to taste.
 Garnish with sesame seeds and enjoy!